"MUSC Nurses Change Lives"

 - Life-Long Learning: Learning is a continuous, life-long process of involving, instructing, motivating, and changing students, faculty, staff, patients, and the community for the betterment of health and well being.

 - Diversity: Diversity is the recognition and inclusion of human variation in the education and care of individuals, families, communities, and nations.
-Nurses strive for equity in health service access, content, and quality of care to end discrimination and disparities in health outcomes.
+Nurses strive for equity and cultural effectiveness in health service access, content, and quality of care to end discrimination and disparities in health outcomes.

 - Service: Service is a commitment to participate in organizational activities and processes that benefit the college, university, institutions, communities, and the profession.
 Service is viewed as essential to developing, maintaining, and sustaining the structure and relationships that are critical to the profession.